 - FYI: the Disney World Christmas parade is performed twice a night during MVMCP – and it even SNOWS!
 This is a highly coveted aspect of the event, so plan accordingly.

 It sure is!
 Check out the Disney park calendar for updated opening and closing times for each park!

 Holiday Happenings at EPCOT

 Throughout the World Showcase, enjoy festive performances and storytellers sharing their country’s traditions.
 There will also be an overlay at EPCOT’s new Guardians of the Galaxy: Cosmic Rewind with holly jolly tunes!
-Other attractions will too get holiday makeovers, like Living with the Land and Spaceship Earth
+Other attractions will also get holiday makeovers, like Living with the Land and Spaceship Earth.

 - TIP: Often found during EPCOT’s seasonal events are fun scavenger hunts – fingers crossed that this year is no different!
 Previously, the park has featured Chip and Dale and Olaf-designed scavenger hunts.
 Participating guests can purchase maps at various shopping locations throughout EPCOT.

-Candlelight Processional (Dates: November 30 – December 30, 2022) – Every night a celebrity narrator, along with a 50-piece live orchestra and choir, visits World Showcase to retell the biblical story of Christmas.
+Candlelight Processional (Dates: November 30 – December 30, 2023) – Every night, a celebrity narrator, along with a 50-piece live orchestra and choir, visits the World Showcase to retell the biblical story of Christmas.
 Typically, this event is performed at three different times: 5:00, 6:45, and 8:00 pm.
 Because it is a huge fan favorite, plan to wait in line early or consider booking a dining package if you would like a primo spot.
-This is one of my favorite events during the holidays ay Disney World!
+This is one of my favorite events during the holidays at Disney World!